Terra-Flux/PolyRL/README.md

 # PolyRL

+## Reproduce FluidRL Results

+Please refer to [REPRODUCE.md](REPRODUCE.md) for instructions to reproduce the FluidRL results.

 > **PolyRL** is reinforcement learning (RL) framework for large language models (LLM) that leverage polymorphic resources to maximize cost efficiency.
 Our goal is to create a portable and affordable fine-tuning platform accessible to everyone.

 Please refer to [ROADMAP.md](ROADMAP.md) for the development roadmap of PolyRL.